ShengZhangCN/LeatCodeGroup/README.md

 ###

-This is a repository for practising coding skills and share experiences for group members.
+This is a repository for practising coding skills and sharing experiences for group members.